tudorelu/pyjuque/README.md

         'entry_function': customEntryStrategy,
     },
     'entry_settings' : {
-        'initial_entry_allocation': 100,  # 100% of starting_balance goes in every trade
+        'trade_amount': 0.0005,           # amount that goes in every trade (should be less than or equal to starting_balance)
         'signal_distance': 0.3            # upon receiving an entry_signal, entry order
                                           # is placed 0.3% away from market price
     },